aitor/aitor.github.com/_posts/2022-12-31-life-framework.md

 Additionally, inside each of these cycles, it proposes looking at six different areas of life -Physical, Business, Family, Community, Personal, and Spouse- to establish a broad set of goals for a balanced life.

 I think this a framework that can really click with me -and with many technical-minded and process-oriented people- so I'm going to adopt it now, tweak some parts, and see if it sticks and how far I can take.

+What is your take on life goals?
+Do you have a system?
+A framework?
+Another thing?
+Let me know by contacting me in twitter or by email.